isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 <section>
 	<h4>Harvesting:</h4>
 	<img title="A harvested Sweet Potato with tubers.
 Photo by Victoria Lim." src="/images/Plants/sweetpotato_tuber%20(1)_victorialim.jpg">
 	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for leaves and stems, with younger leaves being the most tender.
-Most gardeners will begin harvesting leaves and stems from their Sweet Potato plant around two months after sowing from seed or after planting cuttings or tubers.
-Take note that the plant produces a milky sap when cut, and that the sap can irritate skin.
-Use gloves when pruning and harvesting leaves. </p>
+Most gardeners will begin harvesting leaves and stems from their Sweet Potato plant around two months after sowing from seed or after planting cuttings or tubers. <b>Take note that the plant produces a milky sap when cut, and that the sap can irritate skin.
+Use gloves when pruning and harvesting leaves</b>. </p>
 	<p>Tubers will take at least two months to form after the plant starts to produce vines, provided that the soil is soft and deep enough.
 Tubers can be left for up to 6 months to grow, after which they tend to be too tough and fibrous for eating. </p>
 	<p>Sweet potato is typically harvested multiple times by harvesting the younger leaves and stems as per the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>.
 This plant can live for several years if cared for properly and will continue to produce new growth year round.</p>
 	<br>